kilik929/pyglet_particles2d/README.md

 Features
 	* Works with python 2.7 and 3.3
 	* Create Particles with an initial speed and direction, gravity, and/or zigzag movement pattern
     * Small memory footprint, instead of creating an object for each particle, only the creation time and number of particle is stored
+	* different emitter classes, to emit from a point, line or rectangluar region.
+	* Have the emitter follow a predefined path with an optional smoothing parameter
+	* and other emitter types...

 Other:
     * Slowest part, as always, is drawing the particles.